 No wheels?
 No worries!
-Here are some of the best hikes near Melbourne that you can access by public transport.
+Here are a couple of the best hikes near Melbourne that you can access by public transport.

 My last weekend was a little different.
 I went on an overnight hike.
 For the very first time.
 Via public transport.

-When this idea was proposed to me, I was less that enthusiastic.
-Although I am doing Oct-Sober at the moment and am therefore looking for ways to distract myself from invitations such as, ‘hey, you wanna come round and crack open the home brew?’ the thought of getting on a bus and walking for two days with only a thin rubber mat to sleep on sounded invariably shit.
+When this idea was proposed to me, I was less than enthusiastic.
+Although I am doing Oct-Sober at the moment and am therefore looking for ways to distract myself from invitations such as, ‘Hey, you wanna come round and crack open the home brew?’ the thought of getting on a bus and walking for 2 days with only a thin rubber mat to sleep on sounded invariably shit.

 But oh, dear reader, how wrong I was.